ENAMORED WITH A SCARRED LADY

 As the stables came into view, Amy tugged on the steed’s reigns once more, slowly bringing him to a stop.
 She dismounted him, smoothing her scarlet riding habit once she was securely on the ground.

 The habit had been a gift from her father right after her accident, and she had loved it immediately.
-Its male cuffs and gold buttons and trim shimmered brilliantly in the sun, and the deep, rich red color complemented her olive skin tone.
+Its male cuffs and gold buttons and trim shimmered brilliantly in the sun, and the deep, rich red color complemented her porcelain skin tone.
 It was one of few things that made her feel beautiful again—however briefly.